ooni/probe-cli/docs/design/dd-003-step-by-step.md

 }
 ```

-With a "single use" dialer, we  provide an HTTPTransport with a fake
+With a "single-use" dialer, we  provide an HTTPTransport with a fake
 dialer that provides a previously-established
 connection to the transport itself.
 The following snippet shows
 code from my first naive attempt at writing code using this tactic,